espocrm/documentation/administration/web-to-lead.md

 ## Lead Capture

-Note: Available for 5.4.0 version.
+Note: Available since 5.4.0 version.

 By utilizing Lead Capture feature administrator can create an entry point for capturing leads through API.
 Create an entry point at Administration > Lead Capture.